chriskyfung/qwiklabs-completed-labs-tracker/README.md

 ## 🤝 Contributing

 Pull requests for new features, bug fixes, and suggestions are welcome!
+Please see the [contributing guidelines](.github/CONTRIBUTING.md) for more details.

 ## ⚖ License